 Christmas Shows in Edinburgh

 Edinburgh locals love spending the festive season coming together to spend a night at the theatre, and so there's a whole range of fun shows to see at Christmastime.
-In previous years the Paradiso Spiegeltent has taken over St Andrew Square and has played host to some fantastic cabaret, comedy and circus acts, making it the perfect venue for a festive night out.
+In previous years the Spiegeltent has taken over Festival Square and played host to some fantastic cabaret, comedy and circus acts, making it the perfect venue for a festive night out.

 Another firm favourite for the city's residents is the annual panto at the King's Theatre, which runs from late November to mid January every year.
-Jack and the Beanstalk has been announced as the pantomime for the 2016-17 season, while previous productions have included Snow White and the Seven Dwarfs, Aladdin and Peter Pan.
+Goldilocks and the Three Bears has been announced for the 19/20 season, while previous productions have included Snow White and the Seven Dwarfs, Aladdin and Peter Pan.
 It's an essential part of Christmas for families across Edinburgh and beyond.

 All the fun of the fair

 Having a go on Edinburgh's Christmas rides is the highlight of the festive season for many of Edinburgh's residents.
-Get your skates on and have a whirl around not one, but two ice rinks in the city centre: one in East Princes Street Gardens and the other in St Andrew Square.
+Get your skates on and have a whirl around the ice rink in St Andrew Square.
 Don't fancy the chill?
 You can always spectate clutching a warm hot toddy from the comfort of the nearby cabin bar.

 Take in breathtaking festive views of the city from the spectacular heights of the Big Wheel.
 A unmistakable landmark and a steadfast symbol of Christmas for everyone in Edinburgh, you can take in fantastic panoramas of the Old and New Town and admire the city in all its sparkling glory.